6 Reasons to Eat More Brussels Sprouts

 Keeping You Sharp

-If you want to keep your brain sharp as you age, eating more Brussels sprouts may help.
+If you want to keep your brain sharp as you age, getting a few cups of Brussels sprouts into your diet may help.
 A 1-cup serving contains 130% of the DV for vitamin K, a nutrient which may improve cognition and behavior in aging adults.
 Researchers from the University of Angers in France looked at the effect of vitamin K on geriatric patients.
 They found a correlation between an increased amount of vitamin K and improved mental abilities.
 You may be able to improve your own cognition with our recipe for Roasted Gnocchi & Brussels Sprouts with Meyer Lemon Vinaigrette to get more vitamin K.

 The health benefits of Brussels sprouts are seemingly endless.
 They're packed with vitamins and minerals your body needs to function.
 Not only that, but with just 40 calories for a 1-cup serving, adding Brussels sprouts to your diet could also help with weight loss.
 Whether you eat them boiled, sautéed or grilled, you'll get something good out of Brussels sprouts.